by David Fuentes, Ph.D.

 [3] MFT-SPECIFIC APPLICATIONS USING THE FIVE DIMENSIONS OF MELODIC BEHAVIOR

-For this demonstration, we’ll explore how metric placement can control a gesture’s metric gravity.
+For this demonstration, we’ll explore how metric placement can control a gesture’s metric placement.

 Most melodies launch squarely on beat 1 of bar 1.
-But “My Funny Valentine,” uses the “Anda-2 schema,” which shifts the gravitational center to the upcoming strong beat, which feels like “beat 2” in hypermeter (notated in the analysis).
+But “My Funny Valentine” uses the “Anda-2 schema”—shifting the gravitational center to the upcoming strong beat, felt as “beat 2” in hypermeter (notated in the analysis).

 “My Funny Valentine,” by Richard Rogers